 Remember, misophonia is a neurological disorder and not something that they can help.
 It’s not a phase or an act of teenage rebellion.

 The next 4 points are about eating arrangements.
 This is such a traumatic event for most misophones, they each have their own section!

 i) Try to eat meals at the same time

-One of the most difficult situations for any misophone is to be trapped in a room where other people are eating, but they are not…
+One of the most difficult situations for any misophone is to be trapped in a room where other people are eating (and they are not).